-During recession, your income may be less; you may not get loans.
-So when you need money for some urgency, you may need to withdraw from your long term investments.
-Because of the recession, the long term investment may be quoting at lower prices.
+During the recession, your income may be less; you may not get loans.
+So when you need money for some urgency, you may need to withdraw from your long-term investments.
+Because of the recession, long-term investment may be quoted at lower prices.

-If you withdraw your long term investments, you may be forced to sell at a lower rate and the notional loss in these investments may become actual loss if we sell them during recession.
+If you withdraw your long-term investments, you may be forced to sell at a lower rate and the notional loss in these investments may become an actual loss if we sell them during the recession.

 2. Create additional income sources:

 How to recession-proof your finances?

 This is the second significant step in making your investments recession-proof.
 Always remember the thumb rule that says – ‘your job or paycheck is NOT certain forever.